Koyoinu/VRChat-Minus/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=LudoDash&show_icons=true&theme=panda)

 ## FAQ!
+Q. Can you use this to mode the game?
-1. You cant use mods with this it is strictly to stop EAC from hogging your frames
+A. You cant use mods with this it is strictly to stop EAC from hogging your frames

+Q. Is this a mod for the game do i need melon loader?
-2. you dont need melon loader to use this
+A. This is not a mod you dont need melon loader to use this